thumbliner/thumbliner/small-talk.md

 But do you know what happened in `insert millennia` B.C.?
 I probably don’t.<br>

 You should.
-It is THE TRUTH.
+It is the truth.
 I’ll add it to my reading list.
 Thanks.<br>

 ---